 - the popular science summary

-- that all other obligations of the student(s) have been fulfilled, and subsequently registered in Ladok
+The examiner must confirm that all other obligations of the student(s) have been fulfilled, and register it in Ladok.